cozy6/DD-Wk09/README.md

 # Description
-* Create a popup window + a close button
+* Create a popup window + a close statement

 # Languages Used
 * Javascript